How to Get Paid for Maternity Leave in Torrance, CA

 - Job Protection: While PFL offers wage replacement, it does not provide job protection beyond what is offered by FMLA, CFRA, or PDL.

-Employer-Specific Policies and Benefits
+Employer Maternity Leave Policies and Extra Paid Benefits

 Individual employers may offer additional maternity leave benefits beyond federal and state mandates.